-We propose over the coming year to take steps to address any matters to further enhance our governance arrangements where necessary.
-We are satisfied that these steps will address any need for improvements that were identified in our review effectiveness and will monitor their implementation and operation as part of our annual review.
+- 5.1.
+There were two areas of significant governance that require further action through 2013/14 and these have been set out in Appendix 1. - 5.2.
+We propose over the coming year to take steps to address the above matters to further enhance our governance arrangements.
+We are satisfied that these steps will address the need for improvements that were identified in our review of effectiveness and will monitor their implementation and operation as part of our next annual review.